abudaan/vega-multi-view/README.md

 The spec is imported as javascript object, then a configuration is added to the spec.
 You can safely add a `vmvConfig` entry to a spec because it will be stripped off before the spec is passed to the Vega parser.
 If you have to load a spec from the server it saves you a HTTP request if you inline the view specific configuration in the spec.

 The second spec is added as a tuple; the first element is always the spec, the second the configuration.
-Remember that both spec and configuration can be:
+Remember that both spec and configuration can created from a:

-* a javascript object (POJO)
+* javascript object (POJO)
-* a JSON string
+* JSON string
-* a uri of a JSON, BSON, CSON or YAML file.
+* uri of a JSON, BSON, CSON or YAML file.

 Personally I find a Vega specs in YAML format the best readable.
 Also a YAML file is a bit smaller in file size compared to JSON.